karinazhuro/rsschool-cv/README.md

-My CV you can look at link - https://karinazhuro.github.io/rsschool-cv/
+My CV you can look at a link - https://karinazhuro.github.io/rsschool-cv/